Climate Action Plans

 Examples of GHG Inventories

-- Edmonds Community GHG Inventory (2017) — Strong example of accounting for sector uses and jurisdictional boundaries.
+- Edmonds Community GHG Inventory (2017) — Offers a strong example of accounting for sector uses.

 - Whatcom County GHG Inventory (2020) — Includes community inventories, emissions factors, and a baseline comparison.